Many have been curious about how to store pulled pork properly. You can freeze pulled pork easily – follow our how-to freeze pulled pork steps below.

 3. How to Defrost Pulled Pork in The Microwave

 - This option is the easiest and most convenient way to thaw your pulled pork.
 Here’s how to do it:

 - Put the pork and juices into a large bowl.

-- Pour enough water into a smaller bowl or microwave-safe containers to cover the top of the meat.
+- Pour enough water into a smaller bowl or microwave-safe container to cover the top of the meat.

 - Remove the bowl from the microwave and let it stand for 1 minute.

 - Drain off the liquid and discard it – add BBQ sauce to keep it moist.